-This post was originally written back in early 2018 and there are many similarities in our market today.
-As we head into the primary buying & selling season, I'm seeing historically low inventory coupled with very low interest rates and high demand.
+It's not news to say the we're in the midst of historically low inventory and interest rates while facing unprecedented demand for housing.
 For those interested in purchasing soon, the situation is likely to be challenging and can be downright frustrating.
 Using the word "hot" implies that there's a sense of urgency and high-pressure in the marketplace so I rarely use, it sounds like a sales pitch.
-However, it does seem to apply to the upcoming months, in most price ranges and I hope this helps.
+On the other hand, it does seem to apply right now in virtually every price range in Reno & Sparks, I hope this helps.

 1. Don’t get pre-qualified, get pre-approved.
 A pre-qualification is based on a credit check, while a pre-approval means the lender has verified the income and assets of the buyer.
 That additional step shows the seller that the buyer is serious and could put that buyer at the head of the line in a multiple-offer situation.
 I recommend that you choose a very responsive, local lender.
 This is no time for waiting on a call or email from across the country.

 2. Know the market.
 In a seller’s market with rising prices, desirable homes are often snapped up within a day or two of listing, leaving those who “need some time to think” out in the cold.
 The time to do the thinking is before the house comes on the market, so the buyer is prepared when the ideal house is listed.
 Know the area(s) that you are interested in, so that you are comfortable when you find a good one.
 Ask your agent to review recent closed sales data as well as homes currently under contract.
 How much have prices moved in the past 90 days?
 Are selling prices higher than asking prices in the neighborhood?
 How many days (sometimes hours) from list to contract?
 This research will allow you to make informed choices when forced to make quick decisions.